system-transparency/stprov/README.md

 # System Transparency provisioning tool

 This repository provides `stprov`, a System Transparency provisioning tool that can be used for writing necessary [stboot][] configurations to EFI-NVRAM.
-A future version of `stprov` will likely add additional provisioning features.

 [stboot]: https://git.glasklar.is/system-transparency/core/stboot/